 First off, you want to see if these girls are normal.
 Make sure they have photos of their faces.
 None of these strange, low-quality, red-tinged, curiously angled photos in the mirror that leave out the face but show the body (anyone who’s used Tinder in Latin America knows what I’m talking about!).
 You’re only going to want to hit up girls that seem human.
 That means, photos of faces, photos with friends etc. Even better if they have a social media account linked to Tinder.

-At least then, if they scope your ass, you may be able to determine who did it.
+At least then, if they scope you, you may be able to determine who did it.

 …not that it will help much if you bring your case to the police.

 Some of ya’ll might want to tuck into some drugs down here.

 That’s OK!
 Lord knows I’m not one to………….never mind.